-Christ's example, the meekness and modesty of Gladys Aylward and what Job can teach us about humility
+Christ's example, Job's story, and the meekness and modesty of Gladys Aylward can teach us about humility

 Imitate Christ.
 Reflect His image.
 That's the challenge facing us in 1 Corinthians 11:1.